#MeToo and What I Was Wearing

 My neighbor, who was being stalked, alerted the neighborhood via Nextdoor to help others keep informed and stay safe.
 One man persisted in trolling for the value of comedic affect.
 Another questioned whether the woman was certain she was being stalked.
 It was enough to make my blood boil.
 Because I have been in her shoes.
 We didn’t have social media back in 1991.
 But I remember clearly without the aid of a FaceBook memory.
 I was terrified.
 I lived alone in my apartment.
 One afternoon, I was awakened from a nap by a pounding on my door.
 Foggy brained, I asked who it was through the door.
 The man answered, “I have the pizza you ordered.”
 My heart jumped into my throat.
 I had enough wits to tell him that he was a mistaken.
 He insisted I let him in anyway.
 Right away, I called the police.
 He had left by the time they had arrived.
 The police were able to track him down because I was able to give them a good description of his vehicle.
 He was issued a warning to stay off my property.
 Thankfully, they didn’t ask me questions like: “Are you sure he was following you?”; “What were you wearing?”; “Were you drinking?”

 I managed to get away that time.
 However, I wasn’t so fortunate another time when I was just a 9 year-old girl.
 I had to sleep overnight at a family acquaintance’s home because my single mother was away.
 One of her sons proceeded to sexually molest me while I was sleeping.
 I didn’t realize what was happening.
 I was terrified and full of shame.
-I know, I know – you may be wondering how this could happen.
+I know, I know – you may be wondering “How I could I let this happen?”
 Maybe you have the following questions:

 - “What was I wearing?”
 I was wearing a long, cotton gown that reached my ankles.
 It had long sleeves and I was covered in blankets up to my neck.